vemonet/nanopub-rs/lib/docs/use_cli.md

 # ⌨️ Use from the CLI

-Publish Nanopubs from your terminal using the binary for your platform.
+Check, sign, and publish Nanopubs from your terminal using the binary for your platform.

 ## 📥️ Install